eparadis/pen_plotter/README.md

 - The side stands need stepper motor mounts.
 Ideally modular for swapping different sizes of stepper motors.
 - The pulley locations are *approximate* and *need* to be finalized.
 (This may result in some other geometry changes as their mounting holes interfere with the linear bearings or axis rods.)
 - The pen lift mechanism has not been designed.
 The Y axis carriage is designed to accept different pen lift mechanisms as I suspect these will vary depending on the actual pen used.
+- The maximum extents of the pen plotter should be calculated in openSCAD and reported to the user on render to ensure paremter changes result in a useful print area.
 - There is no wiring diagram yet, although this will be relatively trivial.
 The stepper motors are driven by EasyDrivers or similar connected to an Arduino or Raspberry Pi.
 - There is no software configuration yet.
 There are several existing, well-documented differential drive pen plotter projects to take inspiration from.